Questions? Email us!

 Our Shelter space is limited, so unless we have room, we cannot take in other rabbits in jeopardy.
 The solution to this problem is our foster homes who help house our bunnies and take care of them until space becomes available at our shelter or until the bunny gets directly adopted.

 Foster bunnies are still officially under the care of our organization which means, WE PROVIDE FOR THEIR CARE while they are in foster homes!
 Though it is always appreciated if our fosters can provide some of the essentials, we gladly furnish exercise pens, pellets, litter boxes and bowls.
-We also cover the rabbit’s medical care when taken to one of the two animal hospitals that work with our organization, as well as any necessary medications!
+We also cover the rabbit’s medical care through our preferred veterinarian, as well as any necessary medications!
 Being a foster parent means giving love and companionship to a bunny not undertaking a huge financial burden.
 Click here for even more reasons to be a foster!

 HOW FOSTERING WORKS

 Fostering is relatively simple as well as rewarding!
 The goal is to provide a bunny with a safe, loving environment until space opens up at our shelter.
 The process starts by filling out and submitting a Foster Application.
-All fosters new to GHRS are also required to take Bunny 101 (a crash course on proper bunny care).
+All fosters new to GHRS are also required to read our Bunny 101 Handout (which is a crash course on proper bunny care).
+A foster coordinator will reach out to you to schedule an appointment for you to come to our shelter and take a quick Bunny Quiz!
 Once you are approved as a foster home, you will be given a bunny to take home to live with you.

 We ask that you care for your foster bunny like you would your own rabbit, which means giving them a comfortable place to live, showering them with love and affection, and keeping them healthy and properly cared for.
 Fostering ranges from 4 weeks to indefinitely (depending on your commitment desires).
 We especially need foster homes that can rotate bunnies in and out every 4-6 weeks.
 Bunnies who are ready for adoption will be listed on our sites as available for adoption while they are under foster care.